molily/molily.de/_posts/2017-12-21-robust-javascript.md

     This existence check is in fact a [value check](#value-checks).
 We are relying on the [ToBoolean conversion](#conditional-statements-and-truthy-values) here.
 A function is *truthy*.

-3. Alternatively, use the [`typeof` operator](#type-checks-with-typeof). `typeof` does not throw an error in case the reference cannot be resolved, it merely returns the string `'undefined'`.
+3. Alternatively, use the [`typeof` operator](#type-checks-with-typeof). `typeof` does not throw an error in case the identifier cannot be resolved, it merely returns the string `'undefined'`.

     ```js
     if (typeof fetch === 'function') {